xingchengzhi/pokerth/docker/android/README_android.md

 Best practice is to use the VS Code Dev-Container feature.

-Before building the container Image, edit Dockerfile and set architecture to build for.
+Before building the container Image, edit Dockerfile in `.devcontainer` folder and set architecture and target to build for.

 Inside the running container: